Turbomachinery: Definition, Types, Core Equations, And Maps

 Compressor Maps And Corrected Terms

-A compressor map is a performance chart that shows pressure ratio versus a corrected flow measure, with corrected speed lines and efficiency islands.
-(Wikipedia)
+A compressor map is the chart that relates pressure ratio to corrected flow, with corrected speed lines and efficiency islands.

 Corrected Terms Mini Box

-Corrected flow and corrected speed exist because you want inlet day conditions removed from the comparison, so the aerodynamic similarity is preserved.
-(Wikipedia)
+Corrected flow and corrected speed exist to remove inlet day variation so aerodynamic similarity is preserved across tests and operating conditions.

 Turbomachinery CFD Review Checks